gitter-lab/pria_lifechem/pria_lifechem/models/README.md

 ## Helper Files

-`CallBacks.py`: keras callback functions for early stopping.
+`CallBacks.py`: Keras callback functions for early stopping.
 Used in neural network models.